maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 ## 2. Predict structures (GPU stage)
 ### 2.1 Basic run
 This step requires pickle files (.pkl) that were generated during the [first step](#1-compute-multiple-sequence-alignment-msa-and-template-features-cpu-stage).
 Secondly, for this step, you should provide a list of protein combinations to predict.

+#### Protein combinations file
 If you have three features pickle files for three proteins (`protein_A.pkl`, `protein_B.pkl`, `protein_C.pkl`) and you want to predict their monomeric structure, list the names of the structures in separate lines:
 ```
 protein_A